cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    - Then the output of a call to encode\_to\_curve(gen\_str) is returned, using the selected function from {{!I-D.irtf-cfrg-hash-to-curve}}.

 - G.scalar\_mult(s,X) is a function that operates on a scalar s and an input point X. The input X shall use the same encoding as produced by the G.calculate\_generator method above.
 G.scalar\_mult(s,X) SHALL return an encoding of either the point X^s or the point X^(-s) according to {{SEC1}}.
-It SHOULD use the full-coordinate format without compression that encodes both, x and y coordinates of the result point as the full-coordinate format appears to be more-widely supported in implementations.
+It is RECOMMENDED to use the full-coordinate format without compression that encodes both, x and y coordinates of the result point as the full-coordinate format appears to be more-widely supported in implementations.
 Implementations of scalar\_mult(s,X) MAY output either X^s or X^(-s) as both points X^s and X^(-s) have the same x-coordinate and result in the same Diffie-Hellman secrets K.
 (This allows implementations to opt for x-coordinate-only scalar multiplication algorithms.)